hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-6.md

 - [Spark Streaming + Kafka 0.10.0 Integration Guide](https://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html)
 - If you run into unresolved dependency for a module not found indicated by Build log, then you should refer to link **[mvnrepository](http://mvnrepository.com)** and check each libraryDependency to make sure the build definition line is correct

-Now that we configured the Spark Structured Streaming application dependencies, we are ready to start writing the code.
+Now that we added the Spark Structured Streaming application dependencies, we are ready to start writing the code.

 ### Create Spark Structured Streaming Application

 ### resources folder

-In your project, if the `resources` folder does not exist yet, make a folder under `src/main` called `resources`, and place `application.conf` there.
+In your project, if the `resources` folder does not exist yet, create a folder under `src/main` called `resources`, and create the `application.conf` file there.

 ### application.conf